nobraininside/dropQbsd/README.md

 The **only bridge** between domains.
 A shared directory with strict rules:

+- `/home/drop` is `1770 root:drop` — sticky bit prevents cross-domain deletion
 - Files in transit: `440` (read-only for owner and group)
-- Directories in transit: `570` (group can traverse and create sentinels)
+- Directories in transit: `570` (group can traverse)
 - Export directories: SGID `2770`, owned by `root:drop`

-No domain can delete another domain's files.
-No domain can modify files once placed.
+No domain can delete another domain's files (enforced by sticky bit on `/home/drop`).
+No domain can modify files once placed (enforced by 440 permissions).
 A cron job (`enforce_drop`) runs every 60 seconds, correcting permissions, quarantining violations, and cleaning abandoned artifacts.

 **Import workflow:**